top of page

 Learning the Trades: A Hands-On Introduction

-On the day of his job shadow, Corey and Tom visited several active construction sites, including a stunning glass conservatory, a basement remodel and a residential home.
+On the day of his job shadow, Corey and Tom visited several active construction sites, including a stunning glass conservatory, a basement remodel, and a residential home.
 Corey got to see the different phases of construction firsthand, everything from framing to finishing work.

 “Seeing the inside of the house and how everything is placed was really cool,” Corey said.
 “It made me realize how much work it takes and that being a framer might be a better fit for me because it’s not as hard on your body as other trades.”